 Let's explore the data from the nine lab sections.
-Data can be found in SaplingData where As denotes measurements in mm taken on sugar maple saplings and Ps denotes measurements taken in mm on black cherry saplings.
+Data can be found in SaplingData where As denotes annual increment measurements in mm taken on sugar maple saplings and Ps denotes annual increment measurements taken in mm on black cherry saplings.

 - 8. Obtain numerical summaries (statistics, such as mean and SD) of the sapling data using the Multiple Means applet. - Open the data file SaplingData to access the raw data.
-Copy the data (e.g., CTRL-A and CTRL-C) to your clipboard. - Open the Multiple Means applet and press Clear.
+Copy the data (e.g., CTRL-A and CTRL-C) to your clipboard.
+Make sure to include data labels. - Open the Multiple Means applet and press Clear.
 Click inside the Sample data box and paste (e.g., CTRL-V).
+Make sure to delete the last empty row if there is one.
 Then press Use Data. - a.
 Report the sample size, sample mean, and sample SD of growth in mm for each species of saplings.
 Based on the sample statistics, which species tended to have a larger annual growth: sugar maple or black cherry?
 How are you deciding? - b.
 Based on the sample statistics which species tends to have more variability in annual growth: sugar maples or black cherries?
 How are you deciding? - c.
 Describe the shapes of the distributions of annual growth for each species, are they symmetric or skewed?
 If skewed, what direction? - d.
 Calculate the observed difference in mean annual growth between the two species (As Ps).
-Verify your calculation by noting the Observed diff output in the applet. - e.
+Verify your calculation by noting the Observed diff output in the applet.

+e.
 Do you think this difference could be due to random chance (sample-to-sample variability)?